The cephalosporin class of antibiotics includes cefpodoxime for dogs.

 Additionally, your dog may have an allergy to this drug.
 If so, you might need to get it to a local vet’s emergency department for dogs as soon as possible.
 Never offer your dog Cefpodoxime with aminoglycoside antibiotics.

 Give your dog their cefpodoxime medication at least two hours after giving them an antacid.
-Antacids interfere with a dog’s body’s ability to absorb cefpodoxime for this fundamental reason properly.
+Antacids interfere with a dog’s body’s ability to absorb cefpodoxime properly for this fundamental reason.

 How Long Does It Take for Dogs to Respond to Cefpodoxime?

 Within an hour or two, cefpodoxime for dogs will begin treating the infection inside the dog’s body.
-However, after one to two days from the beginning of the pharmaceutical course, you will start to see noticeable effects.
+However, one to two days after the beginning of the pharmaceutical course, you will start to see noticeable effects.

-This medication’s effects lessen as soon as it exits the dog’s system, but its healing benefits last long.
+This medication’s effects lessen when it exits the dog’s system, but its healing benefits last long.

 Does Cefpodoxime Cause Drowsiness in Dogs?